oyanzhi/tp/docs/UserGuide.md

 Format: `unstar CLIENT_INDEX`

 * Removes the starred status of the client at the specified `CLIENT_INDEX`.
-* `CLIENT_INDEX` refers to the index number of the client shown in the displayed client list.
+* `CLIENT_INDEX` refers to the index number of the client shown in the displayed clients list.
 * You can only remove the star status from one client at a time.

 Examples:

-* `list` followed by `unstar 1` removes star status from the 1st client in the displayed client list
+* `list` followed by `unstar 1` removes star status from the 1st client in the displayed clients list
-* `list` followed by `unstar 2` removes star status from the 2nd client in the displayed client list
+* `list` followed by `unstar 2` removes star status from the 2nd client in the displayed clients list
 * `find Alex` followed by `unstar 1` removes star status from the 1st client in the results of the `find` command.

 <br>